mattermost/mattermost-handbook/contributors/join-us/localization.md

 3. Select the languages you want to add, then **Start new translation**.
 4. Repeat step 2 for every component in [https://translate.mattermost.com/projects/i18n-wip](https://translate.mattermost.com/projects/i18n-wip).

+## Translation PRs review process

+The translation PRs get automatically opened once a week on Mondays.
+They also get posted to the [i18n PRs channel](https://community.mattermost.com/core/channels/i18n-prs).

+PR reviews need to focus on ensuring that unexpected characters aren't injected into strings.
+If security concerns are found, notify the Security team.

+The translation PRs should be reviewed and merged as soon as possible to avoid alerts from Weblate.
+Note that it is critical that teams merge these PRs using "merge commit" (or technically also "rebase and merge"), but /never/ "squash and commit".
+The latter breaks the weblate flow, locking the translations, and forcing a manual fix.

+Amy Blais will notify the team if the PR should be cherry-picked to a release branch (e.g. ``cloud``).

+PR review owners:
+  - Server translations PRs - Channels / Suite Users teams (Owners: Guillermo, Zef)
+  - Webapp translations PRs - Channels / Suite Users teams (Owners: Guillermo, Zef)
+  - Mobile translations PRs - Channels / Suite Users teams (Owners:  Guillermo, Zef)
+  - Boards translations PRs - Boards team (Owners: Scott + Jesus)
+  - Playbooks translations PRs - Playbooks team (Owners: Jesse + Caleb)